0

 NCC enforcement · CBN FX compliance · Court records

-The amplification range in the cross-sector investigation, 1.67x to 2.22x, is consistent with the range in the fifty-incident oil and gas base.
-The gap is a property of how consequential decisions are made under uncertainty wherever the cost of getting it wrong is large, recovery is slow, and the consequences are institutional.
+The amplification range across power, banking, infrastructure, and telecoms (1.67x to 2.22x) is consistent with the fifty-incident oil and gas base.
+The gap is a property of consequential decisions made under uncertainty wherever the cost of getting it wrong is large, recovery is slow, and the consequences are institutional.
+It is not sector-specific.

 The structured response to the gap